Country-specific legal content

 Duration: This Power of Attorney shall remain in effect indefinitely unless and until it is revoked by me in writing.

-Successor Attorney: If Ciarán O'Sullivan is unable or unwilling to act, I appoint Siobhán Ní Mhurchadha of 22 Upper Baggot Street, Dublin 4, D04 W6K9 as Successor Attorney with the same powers and authority as the primary Attorney.
+Successor Attorney: If Ciarán O'Sullivan is unable or unwilling to act, I appoint Siobhán Ní Mhurchadha of 22 Upper Baggot Street, Dublin 4, D04 W6K9 (PPSN: 5544332Z) as Successor Attorney with the same powers and authority as the primary Attorney.

 Revocation: I reserve the right to revoke this Power of Attorney at any time while I retain legal capacity, by delivering written notice of revocation to the Attorney.
-No revocation shall be effective against a third party who has acted in reliance on this Power of Attorney without actual notice of its revocation, in accordance with s.
-6 of the Powers of Attorney Act 1996.
+No revocation shall be effective against a third party who has acted in reliance on this Power of Attorney without actual notice of its revocation, in accordance with section 6 of the Powers of Attorney Act 1996.

 Declaration: I declare that I understand the nature and effect of this Power of Attorney.
 I confirm that I have not been subject to any undue influence or duress in its execution.
 I authorise my Attorney to act as my lawful agent in all matters described herein and to bind me in all such transactions.